 • More than 5,000 families in Kenya are using solar cookers because of Solar Cookers International

 • Developing countries are fuel poor but sun rich

 • In the Touloum Refugee Camp in Chad, Africa, 5,000 women have been trained to use solar cookers and about 16,000 have been distributed.

 Ages: 5-18 / Dates: February 2017 - April 2017/ Language: Spanish, English

 Project page: https://iearn.org/cc/space-2/group-437

 Water is Life aligns with SDG 6 - “Clean Water & Sanitation” and 14 - “Life Below Water”.
-This project enables students to collaborate on research and plan actions with others in different cultures.
-The iEARN Water is Life project contributes to attain the possibility of clean, healthy water and environment.
+This project enables students to collaborate on research and plans actions with others in different cultures.
+The iEARN Water is Life project contributes to attaining the possibility of clean, healthy water and environment.

 You can join the projects via their web pages above and explore more projects in iEARN collaboration center - https://iearn.org/collaboration.
 Let’s make our planet green again!